9hitste/docs/docs/macros/functions.md

     ![Get CaptureElement](../imgs/capture-element.png)

 ## EvalScript
 Execute javascript code on the website and return value.
+Please note returned data can only be primitive data types or simple objects.

 ???+ info "Syntax"
     ``` js